Prime Minister Modi interacts with people of different communities in Rome | Politics

 ''The ideals of the great Bapu reverberate globally," the Prime Minister's Office (PMO) had tweeted earlier.

-From Rome, Modi will travel to Glasgow, the UK, at the invitation of British Prime Minister Boris Johnson.
+From Rome, Modi will travel to Glasgow, the UK, at the invitation of British Prime Minister Boris Johnson to attend the Climate Summit starting on Sunday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)